All Episodes

 All crypto.

-So we trade, we we combine holding some fundamentally sound crypto assets in cold off exchange, as well as trade algorithms for profit on exchange.
+So we trade, we combine holding some fundamentally sound crypto assets in cold off exchange, as well as trade algorithms for profit on exchange.

 Okay.

-So it's a blend of both.
+It's a blend of both.

 Okay, got it.

-Well, let me ask you how concerned are you about the brute force proof of work attack on Monero.
+Well, let me ask you: how concerned are you about the brute force proof of work attack on Monero?

-However, I think now that we've we've gone through it and there's been a recovery, it was done with somewhat like benevolence to highlight that capability so that it didn't have that risk going forward.
+However, I think now that we've gone through it and there's been a recovery, it was done with somewhat like benevolence to highlight that capability so that it didn't have that risk going forward.

-Um I like how the team reacted.
+I like how the team reacted.

 It was maybe a little longer in reaction than I would have liked, but I think it resolved well.

-And you know, I we actually bought the dip uh because it didn't how how did the team react?
+And we actually bought the dip because it.

 Because I don't know the details.

-It it was shock at first, right?
+It was shock at first, right?

 Correct.

-Um and just for our audience, if they had succeeded, it would have allowed them to take over every transaction of Monero.
+And just for our audience, if they had succeeded, it would have allowed them to take over every transaction of Monero.

 They could have basically emptied everybody's wallets instantly.